Accountability and the Human Rights Council

 In this episode, Tine Destrooper and Sangeetha Yogendran speak with Archana Ravichandradeva, a Canadian lawyer and Senior Advocacy Officer with PEARL, People for Equality and Relief in Lanka, a women-led NGO concerned about the situation in Sri Lanka.
 In her role at PEARL, she works to build connections with government officials to advocate for justice and accountability on the island.
 We discuss accountability and transitional justice efforts in Sri Lanka, and in light of developments before the Human Rights Council.

-Sangeetha Yogendran is a PhD Research Fellow with Justice Visions, examining victim participation in transitional justice processes in Cambodia.
+Sangeetha Yogendran was a Research Fellow with Justice Visions, examining victim participation in transitional justice processes in Cambodia.

 Archana Ravichandradeva is a lawyer practicing labour and employment law in Toronto, and is Senior Advocacy Officer for People for Equality and Relief in Lanka (PEARL).